Power And Conflict Poetry Revision

 • Q: What if my poem doesn't have a clear resolution?

 • A: Many powerful poems leave the reader with a sense of ambiguity or unresolved conflict.
 This can be effective if it reflects the complexity of real-world power struggles and their lasting consequences.
-However, ensure the ambiguity adds to the poem's impact and doesn't leave the reader feeling frustrated or confused.
+On the flip side, ensure the ambiguity adds to the poem's impact and doesn't leave the reader feeling frustrated or confused.

 • Q: How can I incorporate symbolism effectively?